Accessible Carousels

 In our opinion, carousels are a hack designed to cram a huge amount of content within a small amount of space.
 There are better alternatives to carousels out there, and these articles are a good place to start if you are looking for them:

 That said, there are times when as a web developer you are asked upon implementing an accessible one.
-On this page are two ways of implementing accessible carousels: one solution is good when you know there will be at least one interactive control in each panel, and the other is good when you cannot make that guarentee.
-Note that all the carousels on this page use Glider.js, but the code walkthrough below will contain information developers need to implement accessible carosuels regardless of the carousel frameworks being used.
+On this page are two ways of implementing accessible carousels: one solution is good when you know there will be at least one interactive control in each panel, and the other is good when you cannot make that guarantee.
+Note that all the carousels on this page use Glider.js, but the code walkthrough below will contain information developers need to implement accessible carousels regardless of the carousel frameworks being used.
 If the developer is making a carousel from scratch, they can use the NPM module that makes Glider.js accessible (see below).

 Solution 1: Treat The Carousel Like A List of Controls.